PerfectFit-project/virtual_coach_rl_persuasion_algorithm/README.md

 Files:
 - actions: custom actions, e.g. to read from a database.
+- models: contains trained models.
 - config.yml: configuration for the training of the agent.
 - data: contains files to specify e.g. the training stories on which the agent is trained.
 - domain.yml: utterances, slots, etc.
+- endpoints.yml: defines the endpoints of the conversational agent.

 ## Other Components